Table-R1: Region-based Reinforcement Learning for Table Understanding: Results and Analysis

 \subsection{Overall Results}

-The overall results of all the baselines and our proposed \ourmethod{} on TableBench, WikiTQ and WikiSQL are shown in Table~\ref{exp}.
-To more intuitively evaluate the performance of LLMs, we calculate the average score across different test sets as the overall score.
-In general-purpose LLMs, the Qwen2.5 series models in small-sized models (below 16B) exhibit relatively good comprehensive performance.
+Table~\ref{exp} shows the TableBench, WikiTQ, and WikiSQL results for baselines and our \ourmethod{}.
+We calculate an overall score from the average test-set scores to evaluate LLM performance.
+Among general-purpose LLMs, the small-sized (under 16B) Qwen2.5 series shows strong overall performance, with Qwen2.5-Coder scoring 38.07.
 Specifically, the Qwen2.5-Coder achieves the overall score of 38.07.
-In contrast, larger models such as GPT-4o, achieve a higher overall score of 49.17 and consistently perform well across various datasets.
-Among table-focused LLMs, the TableGPT2-7B model stands out among smaller-sized models, achieving the overall score of 42.2, surpassing both general-purpose LLMs and TableLLMs of the same size.
-Upon increasing the size of the model, TableGPT2-72B attains an even higher overall score of 46.2.
+Larger models like GPT-4o achieve a higher overall score of 49.17 and perform well across various datasets.
+For table-focused LLMs, TableGPT2-7B model stands out in small models with a 42.2 overall score, surpassing general-purpose LLMs and TableLLMs of the same size.
+The larger TableGPT2-72B further boosts the overall score to 46.2.